hashicorp/terraform-aws-vault-enterprise-hvd/.github/CONTRIBUTING.md

 task terraform-docs
 ```

 Note: This requires a `.terraform-docs.yml` configuration file.
-If you don't have one, you can generate it with:
+If you do not have one, you can generate it with `task generate-terraform-docs-config`.

 ```bash
 task generate-terraform-docs-config